 The Humanitarian Exchange Language (HXL) is a simple standard for messy data.
 It is based on spreadsheet formats such as CSV or Excel.
 The standard works by adding hashtags with semantic information in the row between the column header and data allow software to validate, clean, merge and analyse data more easily.
 To learn more about HXL and who’s currently using it, visit the HXL standard site.

-HDX Tools include a number of HXL-enabled support processes that help you do more with your data, more quickly.
-The tools include:
+A number of HXL-enabled support processes are available to help you do more with your data, more quickly.
+These include:

 - Quick Charts – Automatically generate embeddable, live data charts, graphs and key figures from your spreadsheet.